iysz18/odin-recipes/README.md

 # odin-recipes\

-Welcome to this repository of mine.
-The reason for this repo is to check skills that I have gathered throughout the free on line course to become a web-dev called "The Odin Project".
-The website lists several recipes and is built with only html without any css or javascript.
+This is my repo for a website built with html, no css or javascript involved.
+The reason of this project is to check skills that I gathered from The Odin Project.
+The website lists recipes and nothing else.
+Very ugly.

-stay hard. they don't know me son.